zhengdafangyuan/HiPore-C/README.md

 # HiPore-C
 We developed a protocol of in situ high throughput multi-way contact long read Pore-C sequencing (in situ HiPore-C), a strategy that integrated multi-fragment ligates preparation with third-generation sequencing technology.
 Compared to the reported Pore-C method, HiPore-C can yield more chromatin interactions than traditional Hi-C and Pore-C at the same cost using simple procedures.And base on the high-order and allele-specific feature of HiPore-C, we have globally characterized single-allele topologies with unprecedented depth to reveal elusive genome folding principles.

-This is the code used to make a pipeline for analysing in situ high throughput multi-way contact long read Pore-C sequencing (HiPore-C) data.
-In this work, We use the human hg38 genome as reference, and we obtained the public Hi-C, Chip-seq, DNase-seq and RNA-seq datasets of GM12878 and K562 cell lines from 4DN or ENDCODE database.
+This is the code used to make a pipeline for analysing HiPore-C data.
+In this work, We use the human hg38 genome as reference, and we obtained the public Hi-C, Chip-seq, DNase-seq and RNA-seq datasets of GM12878 and K562 cell lines from 4DN porter or ENDCODE database.

 # Software
 This pipeline has a number of dependencies including the following: